 The design theme for the Gathering Place was inspired by the Hunter site centerpiece, the red, birdhouse-shaped sales kiosk.
 Birds and birdhouses took over as the artistic enhancements to the site which would remind people of their connection to nature.
 Poles, which are reminiscent of trees, were decoratively painted green and were arranged in patterns radiating out from the performance stage in the northeast corner of the site.
 The poles could also serve a useful function for the Hunter tree sales as supports and dividers of the Christmas tree sections.
 Already-existing light poles on-site were painted green like trees and given the “birdhouse” treatment, but no additional wiring or lighting was added.
 This made it unnecessary for the project to apply for any development permits from the City of Seattle.

 Functionality of the site was enhanced by movable furniture.
 The benches were constructed with a bicycle wheel at one end so that the bench could be lifted like a wheelbarrow and moved as needed.
 A stage in the back northeast corner of the site was made to be taken apart when not in use.
 Non-movable components of the site, such as the walkways around the Hunter Tree Farm sales kiosk, were improved by leveling the ground and defining the walkways with tiles.
 Donors had their initials inscribed and painted in the tiles, which enlivened the cement walkways with color.
-Almost all of the work at the Hunter Gathering Place was accomplished in four marathon work days from August 18 through 21.
+Almost all of the work on The Gathering Place at Hunter Tree Farm was accomplished in four marathon work days from August 18 through 21, 2011.
 Workers slept and ate on-site, enabling them to spend more time at the project and experience a once-in-a-lifetime “barn raising” community effort.

 Milenko Matanovic believes that one of the simplest and most powerful sentences in our language is, “what do you see?”
 The Hunter Tree Farm property is in a very visible spot along 35th Ave NE.
 Driving by, people now see an improved, inviting site with level, cleared ground, artistic enhancements, a performance stage and seating.
 Upon closer inspection one can see colorfully inscribed cement paving tiles which enhance the walkways, and movable seating which can be arranged to create conversation areas.
 The additional poles which were put in are artistic but also serve to visually frame the space.
 The poles help the eye to measure and divide the space between the poles as outdoor rooms instead of a vast empty lot.

 Seeing the space as something, a Gathering Place, lets people know that “community” is happening here.
-Even more than the physical improvements to the site, the newly named Gathering Place at Hunter’s has become a center for neighborhood activities.
-In the time since its creation in 2011, the Gathering Place has been used for the Wedgwood Art Festival, two Emergency Preparedness Drills, Outdoor Cinema, Sustainable NE Seattle festivals, and numerous smaller meetings.
+Even more than the physical improvements to the site, the newly named Gathering Place at Hunter Tree Farm has become a center for neighborhood activities.
+In the time since its creation in 2011, the Gathering Place has been used for the Wedgwood Art Festival, Emergency Preparedness Drills, Wedgwood Outdoor Cinema, Sustainable NE Seattle festivals, and numerous meetings, events and festivals.
 Anyone is welcome to use the Gathering Place for a picnic, children’s birthday party, or as a place to sit and watch Wedgwood go by.

 Watch the Wedgwood Community Council website for news of events to be held at the Gathering Place, both those of WCC and of other organizations.
 The volunteers who work on maintaining the Gathering Place and scheduling events are called “Hunter Gatherers.”
 They have a calendar for site use and reservations.
 From Thanksgiving through Christmas each year, the Hunter Tree Farm property is used for their annual tree sales.